Access Additional Lecture

 What do you get in the yearly subscription plan?

-Access to 12 live (online) class with Anil
+Access to 12 live online lectures by Anil

 Certificate of attendance